Dealing with dogs: How To Handle Stray Dogs While Cycling

 We met cyclists carrying sticks and stones to throw toward the dogs (not at the dog).
 The most creative and efficient method we have seen is dog food, you give them some and when they are busy eating you cycle away.
 And, who knows, maybe they will be more friendly toward the next cyclists.
 But they might also decide to follow you forever.

-Shepherd dogs are more rare, and you do not want to encounter them.
+Shepherd dogs are rare, and you do not want to encounter them.
 We have heard many stories from other cyclists, especially in Eastern Europe and some parts of Asia.
 These dogs are highly trained and protective of their flocks, and their behavior is very different from typical domestic dogs.

-Their human are not there, they are alone and see everything as a threat to their sheep.
+Their human is not there, they are alone and see everything as a threat to their sheep.
 They are trained to fight wolves…You can only protect yourself with your bike, stand your ground, and hope a car will pass by to scare the dog away.
 In any case, and for every kind of dog, do not panic and start frantically cycling, you have no chance to go faster than a dog, or any mammal for what matter.